 Progress Over Perfection

 When did I get so tired?
 When was the last time I slept through the night?
-Do I even remember what it felt like to be rested?
-At this point, just soaking in a hot tub for 15 minutes would feel like a mini vacation!
-I have to find some help.
-There has to be a better way!
+Do I even remember what it feels like to be rested?
+At this point, soaking in a hot tub for 15 minutes would feel like a mini vacation!
+I know I need help.
+There has to be a better way.

-Earlier that day, I took Mom and my mother-in-law, Jean, to the doctor for their checkups.
-You should know that they are best friends and enjoy spending time together.
-I scheduled them both with the same physician to save time, trips, and confusion since I was a caregiver to both.
-Mom was living with vascular dementia, and Jean had Alzheimer’s.
-Neither enjoyed going to the doctor; getting them to go was a battle.
+Earlier today, I took both Mom and my mother-in-law, Jean, to their doctor’s appointments.
+As best friends, they enjoy spending time together, so I scheduled their checkups with the same physician to save time and reduce confusion.
+Mom is living with vascular dementia, and Jean is battling Alzheimer’s.
+Neither of them likes going to the doctor, making every appointment a struggle.

 Caregiving is hard.